Health Benefits Of Lime Essential Oil: Curing Scurvy

 The free-radicals can occur through means of fatty foods, exposure to air pollutants and even medication that we ingest on a regular basis.
 Regularly flushing your body and skin with antioxidants is a great way to protect and prevent free-radical damage, and help to slow the aging process dramatically in younger people or those entering middle-age.

-The oil is also a great natural skin toner and can be used to remove excess sebum oil that commonly occurs with oily and combination skin types.
+The oil is also a great natural skin toner and can be used to remove excess sebum that usually occurs with combination and oily skin types.
 The high acid content of the oil also helps to clear your pores of any foreign impurities and dead skin cells, promoting the growth of new cells and helping to heal acne scars faster, giving you a better complexion overall.

 To apply the oil, simply add 2-3 drops to a clean cotton swab and wipe your face and neck after your normal facial routine.
-However, it’s important for me to stress that the oil in its raw form can cause skin discoloration when it comes into direct contact with the sun’s UV rays and should always be rinsed off before entering direct sunlight.
+However, the oil in its raw form can cause skin discoloration when it comes into direct contact with the sun’s UV rays and should always be rinsed off before entering direct sunlight.
 On top of this, I highly recommend that you stick to a minimal and regulated dosage in order to minimize the possibility of any skin irritation in general, although it’s rare with this non-toxic oil, prevention is always better than the cure in my opinion.

 What Does Lime Essential Oil Blend Well With?